Bitcoin Wallet | Specifications & Key Features | Price |

 Looking at Exodus.io, you can tell that the company is putting a lot of effort into creating a good user experience.

 You can store your bitcoins without worry, as Exodus has no hosted servers or logs.
-It currently supports cryptocurrencies like Bitcoin, Ethereum, Litecoin, Dogecoin, Dash, Golem, and Augur.
+It supports all major cryptocurrencies.

 No registration or identity verification is needed to start using Exodus.
 But you certainly need to take a backup of your seed key!